 - c.
 Less-than-significant impact.
-The Project would have to comply with all conditions placed on it by the City Traffic Engineering Division in order to comply with accepted traffic engineering standards intended to reduce traffic hazards, including designing the roads so that they do not result in design feature hazards.
-The Project is with the City limits and surrounded by compatible existing and planned land uses and land use designations.
-Therefore, the Project would not substantially increase hazards due to a design feature or incompatible uses. - d.
+The project would have to comply with all conditions placed on it by the City Traffic Engineering Division in order to comply with accepted traffic engineering standards intended to reduce traffic hazards, including designing the roads so that they do not result in design feature hazards.
+The project is with the City limits and surrounded by compatible existing and planned land uses and land use designations.
+Therefore, the project would not substantially increase hazards due to a design feature or incompatible uses. - d.
 Less-than-significant impact.
-There is the potential that, during the construction phase, the Project would impede emergency access.
-For Projects that require minor impediments of a short duration (e.g., pouring a new driveway entrance), the Project would be required to obtain a street permit from City Public Works.
-If a Project requires lane closures and/or the diversion of traffic, then a Traffic Control Plan, subject to Public Works approval, would be required.
-During operations, the Project would have to comply with all applicable City policies and requirements to ensure adequate emergency access.
+There is the potential that, during the construction phase, the project would impede emergency access.
+For projects that require minor impediments of a short duration (e.g., pouring a new driveway entrance), the project would be required to obtain a street permit from City Public Works.
+If a project requires lane closures and/or the diversion of traffic, then a Traffic Control Plan, subject to Public Works approval, would be required.
+During operations, the project would have to comply with all applicable City policies and requirements to ensure adequate emergency access.
 The need for such permits is determined by the Public Works Department during the permitting and construction phases of their permitting process.
+In addition, the site plans have been designed in accordance with all City development standards.
 Therefore, impacts are less than significant.

 Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XVIII.
-TRIBAL CULTURAL RESOURCES: Would the Project result in: Would the Project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code § 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: a.
+TRIBAL CULTURAL RESOURCES: Would the project result in: Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code § 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: a.
 Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k)? b.
 A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code § 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resource Code § 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe?